dburriss/dburriss.github.io/_drafts/2021-08-23-reliable-api-part-2.md

 Before servicing a request, the create order endpoint will check to see if the `Idemptency-Key` is already in the cache and if it is, it will just return the cached response.
 If it is not in the cache, it will proceed with the rest of the call and at the end, place the response in the cache.

-Now that the endpoint is idempotent, you go ahead and re-enable that retry policy from the client side.
+Now that the endpoint is idempotent, you go ahead and re-enable that retry policy from the client-side.

 ## Not again!

 The day after deploying your new resiliency changes you get a call from one of the new stock purchasers, Leon.
 Leon is an older guy who wanted a change from warehousing, an area he had been working for decades.
 He mentions that he has noticed some inconsistencies but wants to check them with you since he does not know these new systems.
 You smile to yourself because Leon does not seem very comfortable on the computer.
 He double clicks everything and types with one finger.
 Leon brings up the application that shows the purchase orders created on our side.
 He also brings up the portal the use that shoes them incoming deliveries from the supplier.
 It takes a while but eventually he puts these 2 screens next to each other.
-There are orders that have been created our side and do not exist at the supplier.
+There are orders that have been created on our side and do not exist at the supplier.
 Not only that but duplicates are back!
 Leon points out something else interesting.
 He noticed that his orders seem to be duplicated far more often than the other purchasers.
 He is worried he is doing something wrong since he knows he isn't great at this computer stuff.
 You are pretty sure you know what is wrong and you can't believe you made this mistake again.
 You explain to Leon that he does not need to double click the button but assure him that the fault is not his but rather yours.
-Leon not only found a bug earlier than everyone else but because he had checked he was able to fix the orders before deliveries where sent.
-Thank you Leon!
+Leon not only found a bug earlier than everyone else but because he had checked he was able to fix the orders before deliveries were sent.
+Thank you, Leon!

 ## Quick fix

 You are pretty sure you know what is going on.
-Leon's double clicking meant that sometimes a second request was making it into the endpoint before the first call had completed and was cached.
+Leon's double-clicking meant that sometimes a second request was making it into the endpoint before the first call had been completed and was cached.
 Now that you are thinking through it, the current design hardly adds any value at all from a resilience point of view.
 You are shocked.
 Now that you look at it, it is obvious but the reason you had not looked at this critically before was that this was the advice of countless posts and libraries on the internet.
 Maybe people just don't make POST requests idempotent?
 Or the people giving the advice don't work on distributed systems?
 Maybe they just don't have telemetry telling them how often this goes wrong.
 Looking at yours, it indeed confirms Leon's findings.
 You decrease the tolerance on the alerts.

 You implement some quick fixes.
 Firstly, you disable the retry policy.
 Again.
 Next, you add a quick change to the UI that disables the button until a response is received.
-That should take care of Leon's double clicking.
+That should take care of Leon's double-clicking.

 Back to the drawing board.